 - We are consulting with the Midwest SOARRING Foundation, a local Native American organization, to ensure our preservation and interpretation efforts at Dayton Bluffs Preserve are respectful of their beliefs and aligned with their cultural values.

-- We are participating in Aurora’s Farmers Market where customers will be able to receive double their SNAP benefits at our GEH stand, and selling organic vegetable plants at a discount to Aurora residents at the Fox Valley Park District’s community center.
+- We participated in Aurora’s Farmers Market where customers were able to receive double their SNAP benefits at our GEH stand, and sold organic vegetable plants at a discount to Aurora residents at the Fox Valley Park District’s community center.

 Diversity on Our Board of Trustees

 - Our Board of Trustees is committed to increasing diversity on our board.
 We recently added two people of color (one a veteran) to our board and two to our Advisory Council.

 Diversity Equity and Inclusion Awareness and Training

 - We created a DEI Authentic Actions Committee comprised of staff and board members, and have conducted board/staff surveys.
-A draft plan was completed in April 2021 (will be finalized June 2021).
+A draft plan was completed in April 2021 and was finalized in February 2022.

-- Both staff and board participate in diversity and inclusion training to help us better understand our cultural biases and mange those better.
+- Both staff and board participate in a variety of DEI trainings to help us better understand DEI issues and opportunities for growth.

-- Staff participate in regularly scheduled and facilitated conversations around various DEI topics to help create more awareness and self-reflection.
+- Staff voluntarily participate in regularly scheduled conversations around various DEI topics to help create more awareness and self-reflection.